-Three Drops from a Cauldron is a monthly web journal publishing poetry and flash fiction (and anything slightly in between) involving myths, legends, folklore, fables or fairytales.
+Three Drops from a Cauldron is (beginning with Issue 22 in May 2018) a quarterly web journal publishing poetry and flash fiction (and anything in between) involving myths, legends, folklore, fables, or fairytales.

 Maybe you’ve referenced a Japanese ghost story, a South American myth, or what it means to you when a black cat crosses your path.
 Maybe it’s your personal connection to Sleeping Beauty, or a universal pattern you’ve observed involving Cinderella stories.
 Your piece can be a retelling, or it could just be using the original story / lore as a loosely connected metaphor – whatever it is, I’d like to consider it for our journal.

 So if you think your work might be a fit, send:

 1-3 pieces of flash fiction or prose poetry (not exceeding 1,000 words each)

 preferably in a Word document, especially if you have specific and/or unusual formatting, or in the body of the email to Kate at email@example.com.
 Please do not send PDFs.

 Put ‘Web Journal – Poetry/Fiction/Art – Your Name’ in the subject line, so for example, mine would be: Web Journal – Poetry – Kate Garrett.

 Include a third person bio (upper limit 75 words).